 We are working on improving access to ReST treatment through this website and other projects.
 If you would like to help us improve the treatment, we would like to hear from you.

-A general summary of the best available information (as of Jan 2020) is also available to download: CAS_evidence_brief_2020
+A general summary of the best available information on CAS generally (as of July 2022) is also available to download: CAS_evidence_brief_2022

 For support from other families you might like to contact Apraxia-Kids, the North American not-for-profit who run an excellent website www.apraxia-kids.org which contains lots of useful information about CAS and links with other families who have similar experiences to you.